-A bona fide book lover’s paradise, his page-turning event starts with a Sunday pre-sale event that runs 8:15-11 a.m. and costs $10.
+A bona fide book lover’s paradise, this page-turning event starts with a Sunday pre-sale event that runs 8:15-11 a.m. and costs $20.
 But after that short time, admission is totally free.
 Regular hours are 11 a.m.-6 pm.
 Sundays and 10 a.m.-9 p.m.
 Monday-Saturday.

-Janet Berman, co-chair of the sale, says some 100,000 books will be up for grabs, along with DVDs, CDs, books on tape, magazines, even vinyl records, sheet music and, if you act fast, PlayStation 3 games still in shrink-wrap.
+In addition to the books up for grabs, you’ll find DVDs, CDs, audio books, magazines, even vinyl records, video cassettes, and computer games.
 If you’re looking to “stock” up, this is definitely the place to be!

 What’ll sort of reads will you find specifically?
-Just about any genre or category you want, Berman says.
-Among the most popular are children’s books, cookbooks, comic books and even some collectables, like tomes from the Hardy Boys series.
+Just about any genre or category you want, including children’s books, cookbooks, comic books and even some collectables.